Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Extension of period mappings

-For the case of the secant cubic fourfold, it has been shown in \cite[\S 4.1.1]{Laza-moduli-cubic-09} that the normal bundle $\mathcal{N}_x$ can be identified with the space of plane sextic curves.
-Via the Veronese embedding $v_2(\PP^2)=S$, a plane sextic on $\PP^2$ is a section of the line bundle $\OO_S(3)$ on $S$.
-The stabilizer group $G_x\cong SL_3$ naturally acts on $S\cong \PP^2$.
+For the case of the secant cubic fourfold, the normal bundle $\mathcal{N}_x$ is identified with the space of plane sextic curves, and the stabilizer group $G_x$ is isomorphic to $SL(3, \CC)$, which acts naturally on the Veronese surface $S$; see \cite[\S 4.1.1]{Laza-moduli-cubic-09}.
+Using the representations of (semi)simple algebraic groups that characterize Severi varieties (see Section~\ref{sec:Severi-rep-alg-grp}), we similarly describe the normal bundle $\mathcal{N}_x$ and the stabilizer $G_x$ for the higher-dimensional cases.